pytransitions/transitions/README.md

 * **Volatile** -- initialises an object every time a state is entered
     - keyword: `volatile` (class, optional) -- every time the state is entered an object of type class will be assigned to the model.
 The attribute name is defined by `hook`.
 If omitted, an empty VolatileObject will be created instead
-    - keyword: `hook` (string, default='scope') -- The model's attribute name fore the temporal object.
+    - keyword: `hook` (string, default='scope') -- The model's attribute name for the temporal object.

 You can write your own `State` extensions and add them the same way.
 Just note that `add_state_features` expects *Mixins*.
 This means your extension should always call the overridden methods `__init__`, `enter` and `exit`.
 Your extension may inherit from *State* but will also work without it.
 Using `@add_state_features` has a drawback which is that decorated machines cannot be pickled (more precisely, the dynamically generated `CustomState` cannot be pickled).